suffolklibraries/sljekyll/new-suggestions/fiction/_posts/2018-02-28-new-fiction-for-march-2018.md

 ## [<cite>The Western Wind</cite>, by Samantha Harvey](https://suffolk.spydus.co.uk/cgi-bin/spydus.exe/ENQ/OPAC/BIBENQ?BRN=2334744)

-If you are not already aware of Samantha Harvey's work, she has already appeared on longlists for the Booker and the Bailey's Prize.
+If you are not already aware of Samantha Harvey's work, she has previously been longlisted for the Booker and the Bailey's Prize.
 Her new novel is set in the medieval period.

 > "Oakham, near Bruton, is a tiny village by a big river without a bridge.
 When a man is swept away by the river in the early hours of Shrove Saturday, an explanation has to be found.
 Was it murder, or suicide, or an accident?